Zz Snore Review

 Asonor is available on Amazon, though, where it had accumulated 49 customer reviews.
 Many users said that they were very satisfied with the product, claiming that it helped ease their snoring, if not eliminate it entirely.

 Outside of this product, no identical formulations were found during our research, but there are dozens of different nasal sprays with various ingredients on Amazon, most of which run for about half the price of a single bottle of Zz Snore.
-None of these utilized glycerol in their formulations, however.
+None of those utilized glycerol in their formulations, however.

 So, if you’re looking to purchase a snoring relief spray, what factors should you keep in mind?
 Consider this: